muratk3n/thirdwave/en/tweets/2020/week27a.md

 ---

-Ud be shocked to see how not available straight forward / medium lev simulations are.
+Ud be shocked to see how not available straight forward, beyond intro level simulations are.
 Pacman level shit, all there.
 Neophytes be running RL on that garbage all day long.
 Anything more complicated, MIA.

 ---